mat-old/AirRocks-FlightController/Overview.md

 Introduction
 --------------------
-> AirRocks-FlightController, herin known as ARF, is a multirotor flight controller suite that uses machine learning to autonomous aerial maneuvers.
+> AirRocks-FlightController, herin known as ARF, is a multirotor flight controller suite that uses machine learning to achieve autonomous aerial maneuvers.

 > ARF offers an alternative approach to pre-programed flight patterns.
 Many drones use GPS coordinates to set way points in a flight plan.
 ARF seeks to leverage range-based stimuli combined with iterative machine learning to complete flight patterns in an efficient way.
 Essentially ARF learns to fly better.